Sridip-99/Wireshark-Packet-Analysis-/HTTP Analysis/README.md

 Now we have successfully saved `download.html` into our systems.
 ![60d47dcf-e858-4ccf-ac05-5f07cba2eaf7](https://raw.githubusercontent.com/Sridip-99/Wireshark-Packet-Analysis-/refs/heads/main/HTTP%20Analysis/OBJECT%20OBTAINED%20BY%20HTTP%20GET%20METHIOD.png)

-Similarly we can save the advertisement also as `ADVERTISEMENT.html`, Now we can view the `download.html` and the `advertisement` file, analyze it for further use.
+Similarly we can save the advertisement also as `ADVERTISEMENT.html`, Now we can view the `download.html` and the `ADVERTISEMENT.html` file, analyze it for further use.
 #### Overview of download.html
 ![60d47dcf-e858-4ccf-ac05-5f07cba2eaf7](https://raw.githubusercontent.com/Sridip-99/Wireshark-Packet-Analysis-/refs/heads/main/HTTP%20Analysis/(DOWNLOAD.HTML)FILE%20OVERVIEW.png)